Selous Basin, Southern Tanzania

 Further, at Kilengezi village the delegates will observe good exposure of Permian to Triassic tillites which indicates the occurrence of glacial period during that time.

-Along the road to Kilosa town, Delegates will witness the beautiful lowland swampy, flatland and wetland of the Kilosa sub-basin which is part of the Kilosa Kilombero Basin.
-At Kilosa Town delegates will be able to view the beautiful scenery of the Sagara Mountains and briefly learn the geological features that characterize the basin and its potential for Oil discovery.
-The Sagara Mountains form the western boundary of the Kilosa Rift, the Sagara mountains formed by large-scale blocking faulting and tilting of Kilosa rifting system.
-The flating alluvial marshland of the Kilosa Valley are the down-thrown block of the rifting.
+Along the road to Kilosa town, delegates will observe the beautiful scenery of the Sagara Mountains and briefly learn the geological features that characterize the basin.
+The Sagara Mountains form the western boundary of the Kilosa Rift, that formed by large-scale block faulting and tilting.

 DAY 2: 1st MARCH, 2025 - MOROGORO TO SELOUS BASIN VIA KISAKI TOWN